Florida vs. Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 Kentucky Stats and Trends

-- Kentucky is 2-1 against the spread and 3-0 overall when the team puts up more than 19.8 points.
+- When Kentucky records more than 19.8 points, it is 2-1 against the spread and 3-0 overall.

 - The Wildcats have turned the ball over eight more times (11 total) than the Gators have forced a turnover (3) this season.